The NHS is able to provide a number of hearing aid types and models for free on a loan basis.

-Also, you can apply for a hearing aid from the NHS and get it free.
-You will not be charged for repair works and batteries but you should be aware that the hearing aids are provided as a loan and not as a gift.
+If you apply for a hearing aid from the NHS it will be free.
+You will not be charged for repair works and batteries.
+However, be aware that the hearing aids are provided as a loan and not as a gift.
 You will not own the hearing aid.
-Also, if the NHS hearing aids incur any damage, you may well be charged by the NHS for a repair or replacement.
+Also, if the NHS hearing aids incur any damage, you may well be charged repair or replacement.
 It may also take time to receive your hearing aid.

 Which Hearing Aid Types are Available From the NHS?

-The hearing aid styles available at the NHS could be analogue or digital and include behind the ear, body-worn, bone conduction, bone anchored, CROS and BiCROS hearing aids.
+The types of NHS hearing aid available could be analogue or digital and include behind the ear, body-worn, bone conduction, bone anchored, CROS and BiCROS hearing aids.
 HearingDirect offers affordable Behind the ear, In the ear, Completely in canal and Receiver in canal hearing aids.

 Modern types of behind the ear hearing aids feature an open fit technology.
-They do not require an earmould but instead, the case behind your ear is connected with a tiny tube that goes into the entrance of the ear finishing in a speaker, thus providing a clear and more natural sound and fit.
+They do not require an earmould but instead, provide a tiny tube that goes into the entrance of the ear finishing in a speaker.
+This provides a clear and more natural sound and fit.
 However, these models are not always available from the NHS.

 The body-worn hearing aids consist of an earmould/earphones equipped with a loudspeaker connected to a small box containing the controls, battery, and an amplifier that you can attach to your clothes or put in your pocket.
-Although the NHS still provides these types of hearing aids, although still provided, are considered old-fashioned and are not very popular anymore.
+Although the NHS still provides these types of hearing aids in certain cases, they are not very popular anymore.

 Hearing Aids from Hearing Direct